11Johan11/SemanticProject/README.md

 # Running Instructions

-All these commands should be executed in the top-level folder `SemanticProject`.
+All these commands should be executed inside the top-level folder `SemanticProject`.

 ## Step 1: Setup Jena Fuseki Server